 You can earn £12,570 each year before you have to pay tax on your income.
 This is known as the personal allowance.
-The personal allowance applies to everyone from students to billionaires, you don’t pay any tax to HMRC on the first twelve and half thousand you make.
+The personal allowance applies to almost everyone from students to employees, you don’t pay any tax to HMRC on the first twelve and half thousand you make.

 Before we get to working it out though, we should probably go through what exactly income tax is in the first place, how you pay it, and then how you work it out (and how Earnr can do this for you!).